-- 1.1 This award is the Mobile Crane Hiring Award 2016. - 1.2 This modern award, as varied, commenced operation on 1 January 2010. - 1.3 Neither the making of this award nor the operation of any transitional arrangements is intended to result in a reduction in the take-home pay of employees covered by the award.
+- 1.2 This modern award, as varied, commenced operation on 1 January 2010.
+This modern award commenced operation on 1 January 2010.
+The terms of the award have been varied since that date. - 1.3 Neither the making of this award nor the operation of any transitional arrangements is intended to result in a reduction in the take-home pay of employees covered by the award.
 On application by or on behalf of an employee who suffers a reduction in take-home pay as a result of the making of this award or the operation of any transitional arrangements, the Fair Work Commission may make any order it considers appropriate to remedy the situation.